mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Perhaps add back in as an unintended consequence?
 The live chat process started unintentionally as one child was left to their own devices as a parent was undertaking a social mission (see below and previous chapter). -->

-### Metaphors of space

-It is of value to contrast TADS and the kedging metaphor with that of Gutiérrez in the assembling of new repertoires using the findings of the previous chapter.

-In this case metaphors concerning learning spaces and movement between spaces are often found in existing research.

-#### Playtesting, player types and side missions
+#### Use of GDPs in supporting Playtesting (including player types and side missions)

-One GDPs are identifies as a useful tactic of navigation and as a bridging strategy to wider repertoires, then this can inform process of supporting the develoment participants to assemble their own repertoires of practice in this new sestting.
+One GDPs are identifies as a useful tactic of navigation and as a bridging strategy to wider repertoires, then this can inform process of supporting the development participants to assemble their own repertoires of practice in this new setting.

 In this design, as outlined in Chapter 5 and Appendix.drama I used a drama narrative, with side missions and the concept of player types to do this.
 This matches research of 5D and in particular that of Gutiérrez in conceptions of processes of inclusion.